mosip/mosip-infra/deployment/v3/utils/readuser-util/README.md

 This Utility is used for the creation of user with readonly privilages for postgres, minio and keycloak server.

-This utility is designed to initialize MinIO with user management and policy attachment based on the specified action (create or delete) and to run a script that creates a read-only user in a PostgreSQL database and also to initialize keycloak with user with readonly privilages.
+- This utility is designed to initialize MinIO with user management and policy attachment based on the specified action (create or delete).
+- Also runs a script that creates a read-only user in a PostgreSQL database.
+- To Initialize keycloak with user with readonly privilages.

 ## Prerequisites
 Ensure the following prerequisites are met before deploying the utility: